dadjemmy-web/An-Ethical-Simulated-Phishing-Study-in-SMEs-Assessing-Non-Technical-Employee-Susceptibility-/README.md

 This project presents a consent-based, ethically governed simulated phishing study conducted in May 2026 with 17 SME-employed participants aged 26 to 34.
-The study was designed to investigate the behavioural and cognitive factors that cause individuals to fall for phishing emails, and to implement an immediate, targeted awareness training response for those who clicked.
+The study was designed to investigate the behavioural and cognitive factors that cause non-technical employees to fall for phishing emails, and to implement an immediate, targeted awareness training response for those who clicked.

 A simulated phishing email was deployed via GoPhish hosted on a DigitalOcean